DelNov/T-Flows/readme.md

 Large eddy simulation approach is particularly well suited for this flow because the periodicity can be assumed, meaning that only one segment of the entire matrix can be simulated, with periodic boundary conditions in streamwise and spanwise direction.
-Furthermore, the Reynolds number is relativelly low (13000 based on bulk velocity and channel height) meaning that LES without wall functions are amenable for this case.
+Furthermore, the Reynolds (Re) number is relativelly low (13000 based on bulk velocity and channel height) meaning that LES without wall functions are amenable for this case.
 On top of it, due to the fact that the cubes create large coherent structures which are inherently unsteady, RANS